Here at Inbound 281, we're all looking forward to seeing "Star Wars: Episode VIII — The Last Jedi" this weekend. — and we bet you are, too.

 If you've seen Episodes I–VII of the saga, then you of course understand that in the "Star Wars" story, there are two sides to The Force: the light side and the dark side.

-And in the philosophy that George Lucas lays out in his movies, it's important for there to be balance between the two sides (i.e. the fall of Anakin Skywalker/Darth Vader to the dark side and his eventual redemption to the light side through his son, Luke Skywalker).
+And in the philosophy that George Lucas lays out in his movies, it's important for there to be a balance between the two sides (i.e. the fall of Anakin Skywalker/Darth Vader to the dark side and his eventual redemption to the light side through his son, Luke Skywalker).

 The same is true for marketing.
 There are two sides to the field: the communication/creative side and the measurement/analytics side.
-And just like with The Force, there needs to be balance between them.
+And just like with The Force, there needs to be a balance between them.